fsi-open/admin-bundle/README.md

 FSi Admin Bundle is complete solution that provides mechanisms to generate admin panel for any Symfony2 based application.

 > **Important** - admin bundle is not integrated with Symfony security component.
 By default route /admin is not protected
 > and you need to secure it on your own.
+It's recommended to use [FSiAdmninSecurityBundle](https://github.com/fsi-open/admin-security-bundle)

 Build Status:
 [![Build Status](https://travis-ci.org/fsi-open/admin-bundle.png?branch=master)](https://travis-ci.org/fsi-open/admin-bundle) - Master